-Welcome to our definitive guide for beginners to open water swimming – packed with practical tips and insight to help you get started.
+Welcome to our definitive open water swimming beginner’s guide – packed with practical tips and insight to help you get started.

 Definition of fear: a distressing emotion aroused by impending danger, evil, pain, etc., whether the threat is real or imagined.

 By breaking down the components of open water swimming we will be able to see where the fear lies, real or imagined.

 It’s perfectly normal to have an anxiety or a fear of swimming in open water.
 For many new triathletes it will be a daunting experience and venturing out into a lake, the sea or a river will be way out of their comfort zone.